-With the Ubuntu 19.10 release out the way attention turns to the next major update, Ubuntu 20.04 LTS, which is due to be released on April 23, 2020.
+With the Ubuntu 19.10 release successfully done, attention turns to the next major update: Ubuntu 20.04 LTS, which is due to be released on April 23, 2020.

 But we do know when Ubuntu 20.04 is due for release, how long it’ll be supported for, and even some early details on what it’s likely to include.

 So read on to learn more details on key Ubuntu 20.04 LTS features, changes and improvements, more of which will be added to this post as and when they are revealed.

 Ubuntu 20.04 ‘Focal Fossa’

 Let’s start at the top: the Ubuntu 20.04 codename is ‘Focal Fossa’.

 This is a fitting moniker in many respects.
 The word ‘Focal’ means ‘centre point’ or ‘most important part’, while Fossa (as fans of the film Madagascar will know) is a cat-like predator native to the island of Madagascar.

 Ergo Ubuntu 20.04 is signposted as being both an important update, but also a successful top-tier one too.

 Ubuntu 20.04 is the a long-term support (LTS) release of Ubuntu.
 It follows on from Ubuntu 18.04 LTS launched back in 2018 (and supported until 2023)